 Let your doctor know if you want to get a second opinion.
 Most doctors understand the value of a second opinion, and they are not offended when a patient wants one.
 They may even be able to recommend another doctor.

+Although cancer patients seem to be asking for a second opinion more frequently, studies show the benefits of getting one are unclear .
 If the second opinion differs from the first, you may find the following tips helpful:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Coffey K, Mango V, Keating DM, Morris EA, D’Alessio D. The impact of patient-initiated subspecialty review on patient care.
 J Am Coll Radiol.
 2018;15(8):1109-1115.